GregChung-IBFL/image2excel/README.md

 ### Special Thanks
-The inspiration for this program came from Matt Parker's Stand Up Maths ["Stand-up comedy routine about Spreadsheets"](https://youtu.be/UBX2QQHlQ_I) video.
+The inspiration for this program came from Matt Parker's Stand-up Maths ["Stand-up comedy routine about Spreadsheets"](https://youtu.be/UBX2QQHlQ_I) video.
 Beyond the idea, all project code was solely written by me.